New Mexico Hits 50% Clean Energy—Six Years Early, Leading America’s Clean Energy Boom

 New Mexico’s clean energy boom accelerates ahead of schedule, but federal policy shifts and stalled manufacturing projects pose new challenges.

 Clean energy continues to expand rapidly in New Mexico, where state policies and market demand are pushing the clean-energy transition despite federal policy shifts.
-The state has become one of the fastest-growing renewable energy hubs in the United States after lawmakers passed a 2019 mandate requiring utilities to phase out fossil-fuel electricity generation by 2045.
+The state has become one of the fastest-growing renewable energy hubs in the country after a landmark 2019 mandate requiring utilities to phase out fossil-fuel electricity generation by 2045.

 Progress has moved faster than expected.
 Renewable sources already supplied half of New Mexico’s electricity generation in 2024, reaching the milestone six years ahead of schedule, according to the U.S. Energy Information Administration.